 | Chargeback risk | High (5-7x in adult industry) | Zero — Lightning is final |

-These three capabilities, combined, make it possible to build content delivery where the platform is genuinely blind to what's being sold, the payment can't be blocked by a third party, and the buyer remains completely anonymous.
+These three capabilities, combined, make it possible to build content delivery where the platform cannot see what's being sold, the payment can't be blocked by a third party, and no buyer identity is ever collected.
+The server knows that transactions happen — it just can't see who's on either end or what's being exchanged.

-That's what PrivaPaid is.
+That's what non-custodial content delivery is.
 Not a concept.
 Not a roadmap.
 A working system, tested end-to-end in production.
+Patent pending.